sriherwebmaintenance/Sriher-Projects/wp-content/plugins/ultimate-addons-for-contact-form-7/readme.txt

 = AI Form Generator | Contact Form 7 Form Templates =

-This feature empowers you to create a variety of [Contact Form 7 templates](https://cf7addons.com/preview/ai-form-generator/) with the power of AI.
+This feature empowers you to create a variety of [Contact Form 7 templates free](https://cf7addons.com/preview/ai-form-generator/) with the power of AI.
 These form templates serve as a foundation, facilitating a quick start for your website's forms.

 = Contact Form 7 Column / Grid Layout =
 Easily create forms with multiple columns - [Contact Form 7 two column](https://cf7addons.com/preview/contact-form-7-columns-or-grid/), three Columns; even Four columns.
 Each form is fully responsive.

 = Contact Form 7 Conditional Fields =

-Our [Conditional Fields for Contact Form 7](https://cf7addons.com/preview/contact-form-7-conditional-fields/) addon will help you implement conditional logic to show or hide fields based on user selections and backend logic, making your forms more interactive and user-friendly.
+Our [Conditional Fields for Contact Form 7](https://cf7addons.com/preview/contact-form-7-conditional-fields/) addon will help you implement conditional logic to show or hide fields based on user selections and backend logic, making your WP Contact form more interactive and user-friendly.

 = Contact Form 7 Country Dropdown with Flag and Phone  =